chicagopcdc/doccano/README.md

 - add listener to listen to 80 and redirect (redirect to url) 301 to 443 - Redirect to HTTPS://#{host}:443/#{path}?#{query}

 ### Deploy new version
-- Update the docker-compose.prod.yml file with the new tag/s
+- Update the docker-compose.prod.yml file with the new tag/s and make sure all the changes are on pcdc_dev branch (this is the branch used in the ec2 user data to start the app, we may want to update that to master for stability and use pcdc_dev for testing TODO)
 - Repeat the step `Create EC2 instance`
 - Repeat the step `Add instance/s to the target group`
 - Remove old instance from the target group